Frederick Douglass from the Smithsonian Institution

 Escape to Freedom

 In 1838, Douglass carefully planned his escape.
 He disguised himself as a sailor and carried papers that showed he was a free black seaman.
 On September 3, 1838 he boarded a train to the north.
 After 24 hours of travel, Douglass arrived in New York a free man.
 It was at this point that he married his first wife, Anna Murray, and took the last name Douglass.
-Douglas and Anna settled down in New Bedford, Massachusetts.
+Douglass and Anna settled down in New Bedford, Massachusetts.

 Douglass wrote down his story of slavery in an autobiography called Narrative of the Life of Frederick Douglass.
 The book became a bestseller.
 Later, he would write two more stories of his life including My Bondage and My Freedom and Life and Times of Frederick Douglass.

-In addition to speaking out for the freedom of slaves, Douglass believed in the equal rights of all people.
+In addition to speaking out for the freedom of the enslaved, Douglass believed in the equal rights of all people.
 He was outspoken in his support for women's right to vote.
 He worked with women's rights activists such as Elizabeth Cady Stanton and attended the first ever women's rights convention that was held at Seneca Falls, New York in 1848.

 During the Civil War, Douglass fought for the rights of black soldiers.
 When the South announced that they would execute or enslave any captured black soldiers, Douglass insisted that President Lincoln respond.
 Eventually, Lincoln warned the Confederacy that for every Union prisoner killed, he would execute a rebel soldier.
 Douglass also visited with the U.S. Congress and President Lincoln insisting on equal pay and treatment of black soldiers fighting in the war.